marukatsutech/special_relativity/README.md

 ![image_ch9_fig6_1-3](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_1-3.png)

-Fig 6.1-3
+Fig 6.1-3 Vector length as rotation moment

 As the generation increases (energy increases), the rotational energy of each axis also increases.

 Because the minor link absorbs the rotational energy as rotation, the rotation of the x-axis and y-axis becomes faster, and the rotation of the resultant rotation vector (yellow) becomes faster accordingly (the length of the rotation vector becomes longer).

 On the other hand, the z-axis absorbs energy over the length of the arm (the radius of the phase circle) without changing the rotation speed.

 ![image_ch9_fig6_1-4](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_1-4.png)

-Fig 6.1-4
+Fig 6.1-4 Expansion of phase circle

 When the rotation speed is changed, as shown in the figure, if the change in the rotation phase of the resultant rotation vector (yellow) is an integer multiple of the phase circle on the z-axis, the locus of the phase circle (yellow) becomes closed and stable, as shown in the figure, but if it is not an integer multiple, the locus does not close.

 Therefore, a stable state is only achieved when the rotation speed is an integer multiple, resulting in a discretized (quantized) rotation speed, i.e., an energy level.

 ![image_ch9_fig6_1-5](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig6_1-5.png)

-Fig 6.1-5
+Fig 6.1-5 Locus of phase

 ## 6.2 Relationship with mass